quocbaongo/Protein_glycan_binding_research/README.md

 To re-produce any analysis described in the publication for user own research system, please consulting either the bash script [AnalysisScript_WT_MTHA_SA23.sh](https://github.com/quocbaongo/Protein_glycan_binding_research/blob/main/MultiSimulationsAnalysis/AnalysisScript_WT_MTHA_SA23.sh) or [AnalysisScript_WT_MTHA_SA26.sh](https://github.com/quocbaongo/Protein_glycan_binding_research/blob/main/MultiSimulationsAnalysis/AnalysisScript_WT_MTHA_SA26.sh).
 To generate plots or graphs using the raw data achieved from our designed analysis workflow, considering utilizing the python scripts in sub-directory directory 'MultiSimulationsAnalysis/PlottingScripts'

+Directory 'PlottingScripts' contains the python scripts to generate figures presented in the publication.
+Invoking 'python3 file_name --help' to access the description of the program and instruction, how to use the program.

 ## 3. Additional information

+The script in MDAnalysis directory requires software and python libraries specified in env.yml script.
 To create environment for MDAnalysis: conda env create -f env.yml

-Directory 'MultiSimulationsAnalysis/PlottingScripts' contains the python scripts to generate figures presented in the publication.
-Invoking 'python3 file_name --help' to access the description of the program and instruction, how to use the program.

-The script in MDAnalysis directory requires software and python libraries specified in env.yml script.